 (3) You've learned that past relationships don't prepare you for the next relationship.
 Only working on yourself does that.

 (3.5) You've worked on yourself.
 A lot.

 (4) You know what to do with strong feelings (pay more attention, get a new perspective, talk, wait, serve, write a country song), and what not to do with them (act, punish, hide, shame).

 (5) Reality amuses you so much that you might actually find it fun to analyze a romantic relationship while engaged in one with the object of your affection.
 And you'd do so primarily for anthropological, epistemological, or facetious reasons -- the metaphysical equivalent of running with scissors.

 (6) You've noticed how maddeningly one tends to be a swan to rabbits, and a rabbit to swans.
 (Hint, rabbits are famously lusty, swans mate for life.)
 You have your own theories as to why this keeps happening.

 (7) You're kind when you don't have to be.

 (8) You think and learn for fun.

-(9) You hope to find someone who seems to you more brilliant than ridiculous, who feels the same about you, and you recognize what a tall order this is.
+(9) You seek the company of people you can learn from, who are slightly more brilliant than ridiculous, who feel the same about you.
+And you recognize what a tall order this is.

 (10) You've been meaning to thank me for not letting my joy split the earth in two.
 In any case you're welcome.